-Entrants may conduct research within multiple environments, including those in which fees or tuition are paid as long as students meet all of the other criteria of independence per the eligibility requirements above.
-Entrants AND mentors must fully disclose the payment structure for mentorship, counseling, editing, publishing, etc. as applicable.
-This is a safeguard for the protection of students.
-No research program should guarantee placement in the Regeneron Science Talent Search.
+Entrants may conduct research within multiple environments, including those in which fees or tuition are paid as long as students meet all of the other criteria of independence and the following conditions:

+- Entrants AND mentors must fully disclose the payment structure for mentorship, counseling, editing, publishing, etc. as applicable.
+This is a safeguard for the protection of students. - No research program should guarantee placement in the Regeneron Science Talent Search.